 – Yes, they will think it is “totally weird”.
 That’s OK.
 They will still be curious enough to show up.

-- No cell phones – really!
-Seriously, both of you can live without your cell phones for a couple of hours.
-Otherwise, they will almost certainly be wanting to text their friends or check Facebook and you’ll likely get calls too.
+– No cell phones – Seriously!
+BOTH of you can live without your cell phones for a couple of hours.
+Otherwise, they will want to text their friends or check Facebook and you’ll likely get calls too.
 Nothing kills the mood like endless interruptions.

-- No griping about anything.
+– No griping about anything.
+Repeat – NO griping about ANYTHING.
 This is a biggie.
-Even if you find out that your kid is interested in something you don’t necessarily agree with or approve of, you’ll spoil the mood if you start griping at them about stuff and then they’ll clam right up.
-And make it clear to them this is not a time to air all their grievances.
+Even if you the conversation turns to something you don’t especially like, you’ll spoil the mood if you start griping at them about stuff.
+Then they’ll clam right up.
+And make it clear to them this is not a time to air THEIR grievances either.
 If something touchy comes up, just remind them of your agreement and change the subject to something pleasant.

-- Pick the right place.
+– Pick the right place.
 You don’t want someplace noisy like a sports bar with TV’s or other distractions.
-Naturally, you want to pick some place with food you’re both going to like, but pick someplace where you can actually hear each other.
+Naturally, you want to pick some place with food you’re both going to like.
+But pick someplace that works for conversations.

 – It has to be just the two of you – one kid, one parent.
 If both parents go, they might feel ganged up on.
 And no brothers, sisters, buddies, girlfriends, etc. No distractions, right?

 – Share a little bit about your life, but don’t dominate the conversation.
 Kids are interested to hear about things we did when we were their age, especially times when we were less than perfect.

 Oddly enough, it makes us more human to them.
 But you want to give them plenty of time to talk also.